 International Travel Guidance for DOI Employees

 Official Travel RequirementsGeneral travel guidelines for DOI employees can be found in the Departmental Manual, specifically 347 DM.
 Additional guidance for international travel can be found on this page or by contacting your bureau's international travel coordinator (see table below).
+DOI employees traveling for the International Technical Assistance program should review the process detailed here and visit the ITAP page for additional information.

 All DOI Employees must have the following documents prior to departure: